research

-Before you spend another dollar on AI video generation, read this.
+Before you spend another dollar or hour on AI video generation, read this.

 Every week another AI video tool promises to revolutionise your content strategy.
 Generate unlimited videos.
 No filming required.
 Scale your brand effortlessly.
 The pitch sounds great.